viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 1. Save the path to your module's executable for later use.
 1. [Add the local module](#add-local-module) and continue the tutorial from there.

-If you would rather manually code your color filter module, follow the sections below to get started.
+If you would rather manually code your color filter module, read the section below to get started.

 ## Code your entry point file